 - Federal: Owned directly by the government; usually offer lower rates and access to a variety of benefits and subsidies.

-- Private: Owned by private organizations like banks, credit unions, or the schools themselves; rates depend on your credit score and you have no access to government benefits.
+- Private: Student loan servicers are private organizations like banks, credit unions, or the schools themselves; rates depend on your credit score and you have no access to government benefits.

 - Fewer monthly payments